Victorian Turkish Baths Picture of the Month for August 2007

 Cambray Turkish Baths, Cheltenham

-< Outside Ruck's Turkish baths, c.1886
+< Outside Ruck's Turkish baths

-Enlargement of nameplate by the entrance
+plate by the entrance

 < Enlargement of plate on left of entrance, just above the head of the standing figure.

 The building, originally known as the Cambray Spa, was built in 1835.
-William bought the spa around 1871 and added a Turkish baths on one side and a photographic studio on the other.
+William Ruck bought the spa around 1871 and added a Turkish baths on one side and a photographic studio on the other.
 The new Turkish baths opened on 19 February 1873.

 The nameplate reads:

-F. RUCK'S Massage & Electro Galvanic ESTABLISHMENT.
+F. RUCK'S Massage & Electro-Galvanic ESTABLISHMENT

 Thank you icon

-Michael Cartwright for permission to reproduce his postcard and his own enlargement of the
+Michael Cartwright for permission to reproduce his postcard and his own enlargement

-nameplate by the entrance
+of the nameplate by the entrance

 Top of the page